CodeShadowing95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4- Script that lists environment variables
 5- Script that lists all local variables and env. variables, and functions 6- Script that creates a new local variable
+7- Script that creates a new global variable